Nerdware-LLC/.github/CONTRIBUTING.md

 ## License

-All code contributions shall be made using the [MIT](https://opensource.org/licenses/MIT) license.
+All code contributions from non-owner contributors shall be made using the [MIT](https://opensource.org/licenses/MIT) license.